heimashi/React-Native-Android-Demo/README.md

 [React Native for Android ](http://www.race604.com/react-native-android-practice/)

-# if you like it, welcome star & pull request
+# If you like it, welcome star & pull request